yandex-cloud/docs/en/managed-clickhouse/operations/ml-models.md

 1. Configure access to the model file using one of the following methods:

    * Use a [service account](../../iam/concepts/users/service-accounts.md) (recommended).
-This method lets you access the file without entering account information.
+This method enables you to access the file without entering account information.

       1\.
 [Connect a service account to a cluster](s3-access.md#connect-service-account).
       2\.
 [Assign the account the role](s3-access.md#configure-acl) of `storage.viewer`.